 The cleanest, cheapest kilowatts are the ones we don't use.
 Conservation and efficiency have been priorities for Facilities Management for many years.
 Our past efforts are highlighted by the centralized energy management strategies carried out by the Delta Room.
 Utlizing a variety of strategies including intense scheduling and off-peak setbacks we save $3-5 million in energy expenses annually resulting in significant conservation of natural resources and annual greenhouse gas emissions reductions of more than 50,000 metric tons of carbon dioxide equivalent (mtCO2e).

 The University, in partnership with Cenergistic, launched a new energy conservation effort to reduce energy costs and conserve natural resources in the summer of 2016, The program does not require the university to increase its utility budget, purchase new energy equipment or upgrade existing equipment.
 Instead, Cenergistic engineers will work on-site with Facilities Management employees to monitor energy usage in campus facilities, find conservation opportunities and implement energy savings strategies.
+Through this partnership, the University has established energy guidelines for students and employees.

 In 2010 the University worked with the energy services company Ameresco to implement 19 energy conservation measures in 61 general funded campus buildings.
 The estimated annual impact of these efforts is more than $2 million in utility savings and greenhouse gas emissions reductions of 15,000 mtCO2e.